Learn to Dive

 The pool is where you learn the skills involved in SCUBA.
 You will have 4-5 evenings of getting comfortable with the equipment, learning fun skills, and doing real SCUBA dives in the pool.
 Pool sessions are usually scheduled after the classroom sessions to make it convenient for you.

 open water dives

-You'll complete 4 dives in a local dive environment such as Haigh Quarry, Pearl Lake, or Chillicothe Recreational Area.
+You'll complete 4 dives in a local dive environment such as Haigh Quarry or Pearl Lake.
 You'll show off your skills you learned in the pool in the open water, and go on fun tours of the dive sites.